andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/women/README.md

 * Biological timelines: Men and women are on different timelines.
 Women have their twenties, and then in their thirties autumn starts, if not winter already.
+* The necessity to superposition together two ends of a spectrum:
+    * The need to enjoy youth and gain experiences and happy memories: Have casual love / intimate relationships, explore your body and feelings.
+    * Take romantic partners and relationships seriously while still young:
+      Start already learning what your roll is and prepare for motherhood if you wish to have children.
 * Love
     * Philosophical types of love
     * How do people love each other?
 Do you as a young woman, get together with